mikigroup/Stastne-srdce/README.md

 - Logování:
   - Konzolové logování pro debugování (může být odstraněno v produkci)

+### 7. Login and Registration (/login, /signup)
+- User Registration:
+  - Form for creating a new account with fields for email and password
+  - Validation of password match and confirmation
+  - Integration with Supabase for new user registration
+- Social Login:
+  - Option to register using Google account
+  - Implementation of OAuth flow for Google
+- Security:
+  - Minimum password length (6 characters)
+  - Password hashing before storing in database (handled by Supabase)
+  - Use of HTTPS for secure data transfer
+- User Interface:
+  - Responsive design using Tailwind CSS
+  - Visual feedback for users (icons, shading)
+  - Loading indication during registration process
+- Form Processing:
+  - Use of SvelteKit actions for server-side form processing
+  - Protection against CSRF attacks
+- Error Handling:
+  - Display of error messages on unsuccessful registration
+  - Handling cases where email is already registered
+- Email Confirmation:
+  - Sending confirmation email after successful registration
+  - Information for users about the need to confirm email
+- User Roles:
+  - Assigning default "customer" role to new user
+- Navigation:
+  - Link to login page for existing users
+- SEO Optimization:
+  - Setting title and meta description for the page
+- Accessibility:
+  - Use of semantic HTML elements
+  - Clear labels for input fields
+- Backend Service Integration:
+  - Use of Supabase for authentication and user management
+- Input Validation:
+  - Checking email format using HTML5 pattern attribute
+  - Server-side validation of password match
+- Logging:
+  - Console logging for debugging (can be removed in production)

 ### 8. Resetování hesla (/reset)
 - Změna hesla:
   - Formulář pro zadání nového hesla